Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Security/SSH-Keys.md

 sudo systemctl restart sshd
 ```
 ## Passpharse
-- It is used for encrypting the private key to protect the SSH key even on client side.

 1. **Protection Against Key Theft**:
    A passphrase encrypts the private key, making it useless to an attacker if they manage to obtain it.
-Without the passphrase, the attacker cannot use the private key for authentication.
+   - Without the passphrase, the attacker cannot use the private key for authentication.

 2. **Mitigating Risks from Accidental Exposure**:
    If a private key is accidentally leaked—through backups, decommissioned hardware